Soumyabrata/Soumyabrata.github.io/theia.md

  <div class="col-xs-2">
  <img class="people-pic" src="{{ "/images/theia/Bori120.png" | prepend:site.baseurl }}">
  <div class="people-name">
  <b>Toluwabori Akinola</b> is a current undergraduate pursuing a Bachelors degree in Computer Science with Data Science from UCD.
 He enjoys coding and looks for ways to apply his coding skills to solve real-world problems which can deliver a huge impact to the world.
+Toluwabori (Bori) Akinola.
+BSc Comp.
+Sci. with Data Science.
+Ad Astra Sports Scholar
  </div>
  </div>